ale18V/Anki-Multiple-Choice/README.md

 1. Add the content of style.css to the style section.
 1. Save the note type.

-Now you can create multiple-choice cards using this note type.

-**Important:** Each choice that you insert in the "Choices" field must be on a separate line otherwise you won't get the expected result.
-(More specifically they should be `<br>` separated.
-If something goes wrong check the field with the html inspector and verify that each choice is separated from the next with the `<br>` tag)
+### How to create a card
+The text inside the "Choices" field has to follow a specific format: each choice must be on a separate line[^1] and the one in the first line will be considered the correct one.
+[^1]: More specifically they should be `<br>` separated.
+By default Anki adds the `<br>` tag when you add a new line, but things might go wrong if you, for example, paste text from a webpage.
+You can check whether the choices follow the right format using Anki's HTML inspector.

+Please note that you are not constrainted to inserting the same number of choices as the number of buttons, they can even be more. \
+For example, if you have 4 buttons you can add inside the "Choices" field 4,5,6 or more choices: in this case every review the correct choice plus 3 randomly choosen from the remaining (different at every review) will populate the buttons.

 ## Templates